VAT Calculator

 1. Select the currency symbol you want to display.

-2. Enter the VAT rate, or choose one of the quick rate buttons.
+3. Enter the VAT rate, or choose one of the quick VAT-rate buttons when a VAT rate is required.

-7. Use the refresh button if you want to clear the calculation and start again.
+8. Use Reset to clear the calculator and start again.

 How to Interpret the Result